Cyber Risk Quantification (CRQ): 7 Essential Steps to Master Financial Risk

 What is Risk Modelling?

-Cyber Risk Quantification (CRQ) is a way to quantify uncertainty, used across scenarios from being late to work to predicting financial crashes.
-It simplifies risk into:
+Cyber Risk Quantification (CRQ) is a way to quantify uncertainty.
+It’s used across scenarios from being late to work to predicting financial crashes.
+It simplifies risk into one formula:

 Risk = Likelihood × Impact